Hamiltonian stochastic Lie systems and applications: Introduction

-We here show that the theory of stochastic Lie systems in the Stratonovich approach reassembles exactly what one could expect from the standard theory of Lie systems.
-Indeed, our correction of the stochastic Lie theorem shows that, contrary to what it was claimed in \cite{LO09}, the stochastic Lie theorem has no proper stochastic features in the Stratonovich approach.
-Meanwhile, it is stressed that the conditions for a stochastic differential equation in the It\^{o} form \cite{Ka81} to become a stochastic Lie system do not reassemble the standard form expected from the deterministic Lie theorem \cite{CGM00,CGM07,Dissertationes}.
-This is very important practically, as many relevant stochastic differential equations are given in the It\^o form and they have to be translated into the Stratonovich approach \cite{Sa70} to apply the methods of our work and \cite{LO09}.
-In this respect, the relation between the It\^o and the Stratonovich approaches is reviewed and some examples are provided in this work.
-Special attention is paid to show that stochastic Lie systems take an unexpected form in the It\^{o} form, which does not follow the standard classical form in the deterministic theory.
+Our correction of the stochastic Lie theorem shows that the stochastic Lie theorem has no exclusive stochastic features in the Stratonovich approach: it retains the conditions of the classical Lie theorem.
+Meanwhile, it should be stressed that the conditions for a stochastic differential equation in It\^{o} form \cite{Ka81} to become a stochastic Lie system do not follow the standard form expected from the deterministic Lie theorem \cite{CGM00,CGM07,Dissertationes}.
+This is very important in practice, as many relevant stochastic differential equations are given in It\^{o} form and must be translated into the Stratonovich approach \cite{Sa70} in order to apply the methods of our work and of \cite{LO09}.
+In this respect, the relation between the It\^{o} and the Stratonovich approaches is reviewed, and some examples with potential applications are provided in this work.
+It is worth noting that stochastic differential equations in It\^{o} form may appear to be stochastic Lie systems, but they are not.
+This occurs in certain SIS epidemiological models \cite{GGHMP11}, as shown in this work.

 Apart from introducing stochastic Lie systems, this paper suggests the applicability of various generalisations of Lie systems \cite{Dissertationes} to the stochastic domain.
-This unveils a vast realm of potential applications, offering promising avenues for further exploration.
-One notable example is the extension of the theory of foliated Lie systems \cite{CLW22} to the realm of stochastic differential equations.
-In fact, we suggest that, in analogy with the deterministic case, this can be the case when studying certain problems of our here devised stochastic energy-momentum method \cite{LZ21}.
+This opens a new vast realm of potential applications in physical, mathematical, and biological models, offering promising avenues for further exploration.
+One example is the extension of the theory of foliated Lie systems \cite{Wys_23} to the realm of stochastic differential equations.
+In fact, we suggest that, in analogy with the deterministic case, this may arise when studying certain problems of our stochastic energy-momentum method devised here \cite{MS88}.